NathanMaligeay/typing-battle/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This project is a small web game where you need to type words as fast as you can.

 ## Getting Started

-First, run the development server:
+First, run the development server in typing_battle directory:

 ```bash
 npm run dev